amid the rain and mist

 - drops falling randomly to our refrain.

-The maid appeared inside the rain and mist
+The maid appeared amid the rain and mist

 our glances-blades to cut-and-thrust, beset

 upon souls' altar sacrificial debt,

 Pristine, belonged just to the months of Fall

 her mind accustomed to the old vendette

 She wore black clothes, due to her lost affiance,

 all hearths lost kin back in the freedom-war

 our minds were set to fight - she stared askance.

 I walked that night the street below her louvres,